jschoeneberger/bergerblog/content/post/wwc_base_eq/index.md

   }
 ```

 The last piece of code summarizes data when the variable of interest is binary.
-These steps are generally the same, though a logistic regression is conducted for obtaining an inferential assessment of the difference, the formula for the standard deviation of a binary variable is used, and the formula for the effect size (the Cox index) makes use of the logistic regression coefficient (Sanchez-Meca et al., 2003).
+These steps are generally the same, though a logistic regression is conducted for obtaining an inferential assessment of the difference, the formula for the standard deviation of a binary variable is used, and the formula for the effect size (the Cox's _d_ index) makes use of the logistic regression coefficient (Sanchez-Meca et al., 2003).

 ```r
   if (model == 'l') {